Pardoombe History, Family Crest & Coats of Arms

 Early Scottish records revealed Patrick fiz Matheu de Partone of Dumfries rendering homage to King Edward I of England in 1296.

 Early History of the Pardoombe family

-Another 231 words (16 lines of text) covering the years 1070 and 1296 are included under the topic Early Pardoombe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pardoombe research.
+Another 116 words (8 lines of text) covering the years 1070 and 1296 are included under the topic Early Pardoombe History in all our PDF Extended History products and printed products wherever possible.